Krachkovskii/RevitTranslator/README.md

 The plug-in itself is **free**.
 Translation costs depend on your DeepL plan:

-- **Free tier** — 500,000 characters/month.
+- **Free tier** — 500,000 characters/month free of charge.
 As a rough guide, that's about the length of *The Great Gatsby* translated every week.
 How far it goes in a Revit model depends heavily on how much text your model contains.
 - **Pro tier** — No monthly cap.
 Pay-as-you-go pricing at [deepl.com/pro#api](https://www.deepl.com/en/pro#api).

 ---